Memo 12: Membership in the Graduate Faculty and Endorsement to Chair Doctoral Supervisory Committees

 Thus, faculty are nominated by vote to either general membership or to membership with endorsement to chair doctoral supervisory committees.
 An individual first appointed as a general member can subsequently receive endorsement to chair doctoral supervisory committees.

-Eligible faculty members from all three campuses of the university may be nominated for graduate faculty membership, including membership with endorsement.
+Eligible faculty members from all three campuses of the university may be nominated for Graduate Faculty membership, including membership with endorsement.
 Nominations for Graduate Faculty status across all three University of Washington campuses should be made by a faculty member’s primary graduate degree-offering or graduate certificate-offering academic unit.
 If a faculty member holds a joint appointment either academic unit can make the nomination.
 If a faculty member holds an adjunct appointment, only the primary academic unit can nominate, unless the primary academic unit does not offer a graduate program.
-If the faculty member’s primary appointment is in a unit that does not offer a graduate program, the Graduate School will accept a nomination to appoint the faculty member to the Graduate Faculty from (1) a unit where the faculty member holds an adjunct appointment or (2) the faculty of a Graduate School Interdisciplinary Group where the nominated faculty is a member.
+If the faculty member’s primary appointment is in a unit that does not offer a graduate program, the Graduate School will accept a nomination to appoint the faculty member to the Graduate Faculty from (1) a unit where the faculty member holds an adjunct appointment or (2) the faculty of a Graduate School Interdisciplinary Group where the nominated faculty is active in the interdisciplinary field.

 It is suggested that members of the faculty who are not members of the Graduate Faculty be considered annually for possible nomination.